 Major Depressive Disorder (MDD) is a medical condition that can cause emotional, physical, behavioral, and cognitive symptoms.
 The Depression Study is researching the effectiveness of a new potential treatment for Depression.
 If you qualify and choose to participate you will have access to a new treatment option that may help improve your symptoms.

-You may be able to take part in the Depression Studies if you:
+You may be eligible to participate if you:

-If you or someone you know may be showing symptoms of depression, seek out professional medical advice for a proper diagnosis.
+If you or someone you know may be showing symptoms of Depression, seek out professional medical advice for a proper diagnosis.

 The Depression Study is researching a new investigational medication for those with Depression.

 A research study (also called a clinical trial) is a medical study that helps to answer important questions about an investigational drug or device – these may include how well an investigational study drug, or device, works for a certain condition.
 All medications and devices must be tested in clinical research studies before they can be approved and prescribed to patients.

 A research study is the process by which new and innovative medications, treatments and devices are approved and brought to market, so people can live happier and healthier lives.
 Even over-the-counter medications, such as NSAIDs, you may have used to counteract a headache, have gone through the clinical research study process before it was available at your local pharmacy.

 The Depression Study is a multi-center study researching the effectiveness of an investigational treatment for Depression.

 There is no cost to participate in the Depression Study.
 If you decide to take part: